• Skip to primary navigation

 Instructions

-• Place one phyllo leaf on a kitchen towel and brush with melted butter.
+• Place one phyllo sheet on a towel.
+Brush with melted butter and sprinkle with 1 tablespoon breadcrumbs.

-• Brush top of the strudel with butter and sprinkle with toasted breadcrumbs.
+Brush tops with butter, sprinkle with breadcrumbs.

 Notes